 Goals 2 and 4

-Should the Regents approve an amendment to the master plan of Unification Theological Seminary in order for the Seminary to award the Doctor of Ministry (D.Min.) degree?
+Regents approve an amendment to the master plan of

-Master plan amendment is required because this would be the Seminary’s first program at the doctoral level.
+Master plan amendment is required because these would be the

 Information in Support of Recommendation